-No change in flows is predicted for any of the Thunder Lake tributaries as direct flow takings will not occur during post-closure conditions.
+No change in flows is predicted for any of the Thunder Lake tributaries as direct flow takings will not occur during post-closure conditions, and groundwater conditions have returned to their predevelopment state.

 Similar to operations, a decrease in annual flow is predicted for the Hoffstrom's Bay Tributary and Little Creek due to the loss in drainage area.
 During post-closure, all of the mine site runoff will be directed towards the open pit.
-Flows in Hoffstrom's Bay Tributary are predicted to be reduced by 5.3%, 6.7%, and 6.9%, for dry, average and wet conditions, respectively.
-Average annual flow is predicted to decrease 7.5% in Little Creek for all flow conditions.
+Average annual flows in Hoffstrom's Bay Tributary and Little Creek are predicted to be reduced by 7.2% and 7.5%, respectively, for all flow conditions.

 In Blackwater Creek (BW1), increases in annual flows are predicted for all flow conditions as a result of higher runoff from the rehabilitated mine site (e.g., semi-impervious membrane with vegetated cover).
-A maximum increase in annual flow of 26.1% is predicted for the dry year; however, the resulting flows will still be considerably lower than under average conditions..
+A maximum increase in annual flow of 24.3% is predicted for the dry year; however, the resulting flows will still be considerably lower than under average conditions.
 Flow effects are reduced further downstream on Blackwater Creek (BW2), as a result of the addition of un-affected drainage area.
+A maximum increase in annual flow of 15.3% for BW2 is estimated for the dry year.
 Table 4-20 provides additional calculations used to determine the flows for Blackwater Creek (BW1) during the post-closure phase.
 Flows from the rehabilitated mine site will be directed to the open pit lake, and passively discharged back into Blackwater Creek.
 The pit lake is predicted to discharge continuously except during the summer months of a dry year.